-Bottlenose, a brand new start-up that was launched in public beta today, is not a search engine, but a “now” engine.
+Bottlenose, is not a search engine, but a “now” engine.
 It won’t immediately tell you who won the Red Sox game two weeks ago, but it will tell you what specifically about the Red Sox is stirring the most buzz right now.

 Bottlenose uses software called StreamOS, which is a tool for social listening and trend analysis.
 The software crawls many different social networks and data streams including Twitter, Facebook, G+, YouTube, LinkedIn, RSS feeds, and more.
 For my inaugural search, I inputted “Drupal” (what else would we search for here at CommonPlaces?) and was presented with a series of newspaper articles, tweets, and images.
 All of the results were trending at that particular time.
 But what I found most interesting about my first Bottlenose search was the “sonar” interface.
 The sonar interface provides the user with a series of related clusters of information presented on a clever sonar screen.
 I again searched “Drupal” using the sonar interface and found a web of connected information based on my query.
 Keywords and hash tags such as SEO, DrupalCon, Drupal 6, and #OpenCMS were all included in the results.
 Once presented with this, the user can then expand the results and drill down to what he/she finds most interesting.
 What’s interesting is that an hour later, your results can and probably will be completely different.